An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

-In a closed system with a well mixed interstellar medium, some species might display a small spread and constant trend with \FeH{}, in case Type Ia supernovae are absent, \eg $\alpha$-element.
-Other species might show a well defined trend with metallicity, \eg some Fe-peak elements \citep[\eg][]{Woosley95,Nomoto13,Kobayashi20}.
-Therefore, a closed system is expected to have a much narrower abundance distribution than MW halo's stars in case of the $\alpha$-elements and, likely, also in case of the other elements, since the [X/Fe] distributions in the MW halo should reflect a miscellaneous of chemical histories.
-In fact, the ratio of the MAD for the MW halo over UMi (blue pentagons) is always $>1$, except for Cr.
-The MAD ratios of UMi over our targets (magenta circles) oscillate around the value 1.
-The exception is Co, which has a very narrow distribution in UMi.
-As an additional test, a compilation of stars from UMi and Dra is used to check whether \textit{Loki} stars might be formed in two systems with different chemical history.
-The MAD ratios in this case (gold circles) are $>1$, except for Co and Ni.
-In some case is also close or greater than 2 (Ca, Ti, V, Ba).
-This would suggest that the mixing of two formation sites with different chemical history would lead to a larger spread in the [X/Fe].
-We interpret these results as an evidence that our targets have similar [X/Fe] dispersions as stars formed in a common formation site and share their chemical history.
-Or alternatively, if the prograde and retrograde stars originated in two systems as their kinematics could suggest, these two systems should have experienced a very similar, if not identical, [X/Fe] enrichment and chemical evolution.
+In a closed system with a well mixed ISM and the absence of Type Ia supernovae, $\alpha-$elements display a small spread and a constant trend with \FeH{} \citep{Kobayashi20}, while the MW halo should possess a larger spread, given it is composed of various disrupted systems.
+The MAD ratios for the MW halo over UMi are $>1.3$ for all the species (blue pentagons).
+In contrast, the MAD ratios of UMi over our targets (magenta circles) oscillate around the value $\sim1$.
+In addition, a compilation of stars from both UMi and Dra is used to check whether the [X/Fe] dispersions in our targets resemble those of two systems with different chemical history.
+The MAD ratios in this case (gold circles) are $>1$.
+For Ca and Ti, the ratio is also close or greater than 2.
+From these comparisons (magenta and gold circles), it appears that our sample has a chemical dispersion more similar to one system, rather than to those of the sum of two systems with different chemical history.

 The previous tests are repeated also dividing our sample into prograde and retrograde, comparing their MADs between them and with the other stellar systems (not shown in Figure~\ref{Fig:MAD}).
-This is to test whether these two subgroups have different origin.
 In all the cases, the same result is achieved, \ie our targets show a narrower distribution in the [X/Fe] to those of the MW halo, of the inner Galaxy, and a similar one to those of a closed system.
-Are these results biased by observational limits or low number statistics?
-To overcome these additional effects, two Monte Carlo simulations are run.
-In the first test, a sub-sample of halo stars, composed of the same number of stars and within the same range of metallicities and stellar parameters as our sample, is randomly drawn for each atomic species for $10^5$ iterations and the exercise of Figure~\ref{Fig:MAD} is repeated.
-For the cases in which the MAD ratios of Figure~\ref{Fig:MAD} are larger than 1, the probability to find randomly a similar population in the halo is generally $<1-2$ percent.
-The second test quantifies the probability to draw a sub-sample of halo stars to have the same MAD, within 15 percent, as our sample for all the chemical species.
-We find that this probability is $\sim0.044$ percent, \ie only 44 draws out of $10^5$ iterations.
-It is clear that the probability of these stars being part of the general halo distribution and having being picked up by chance is very low.